 After going on that ill-tempered rant, Saira gets some good news at home: A company is interested in investing in her work so that she can possibly start her own fashion label.
 She has to go to London for this job opportunity, and she accepts this offer with no hesitation.

-Saira is next seen at a house party.
+Saira is next seen at a house party while she’s still in India.
 Her boyfriend Viren (played by Danish Pandor) is also at the party, and she can’t wait to find him to tell him the good news.
 While he’s in another area of the house, Saira overhears a younger woman named Nomi (played by Isha Dhillon) cattily tells some female friends that Viren is just using Saira for money and sex, and that Saira can’t get a better man because of Saira’s physical appearance.
 Saira looks hurt by these remarks, but she doesn’t let Nomi know she overheard this insult.

 Saira has a best friend named Meera (played by Dolly Singh), who doesn’t approve of Viren and thinks Saira should break up with him.
 At the party, Saira finds Viren and tells him the good news about the job opportunity in London.
 He is very happy for her and congratulates her.
 But Saira looks like she’s secretly bothered about what she heard Nomi say about her.